 The Biden caregiving plan also includes some specific tax credits for seniors and their family caregivers.
 It proposes as much as $5,000 to help reimburse families for the costs associated with unpaid caregiving.
 This tax break could help benefit middle-class families who make too much money to qualify for Medicaid but who also don’t make enough money to pay for their loved one’s long-term care.

 And there are many costs that are associated with caring for an aging loved one.
 Homes may need modifications to make them safer for seniors — like grab bars, ramps, additional lighting, etc. Families may need to bring in outside help for respite care every now and then.
 They may also need to pay for monitoring devices, hearing aids, or other medical equipment that is not covered by insurance.
 A tax credit could help families cover these extra unanticipated costs.

 The credits don’t stop there!
 Biden’s plan also includes social security credits for family members who care for their aging loved ones.
-These credits would help make up for time they spend out of the work force to fulfill their caregiving responsibilities.
+These credits would help make up for the time they spend out of the workforce to fulfill their caregiving responsibilities.

 - Low wages

 - Lack of health benefits

 - Lack of training